ST10538560/WEBE5020-POE/README.md

 2.MISSION AND VISION STATEMENT
 Mission
-The mission of NONO DESIGNED IT is to design baby and toddle clothes that are comfartable, soft ,stylish and affordable for every mom. whilst making sure that they are high quality clothes ,safe and customer satisfaction.
+The mission of NONO DESIGNED IT is to design baby and toddle clothes that are comfortable, soft ,stylish and affordable for every mom. whilst making sure that they are high quality clothes ,safe and customer satisfaction.

 VISION STATEMENT
 The vision of  NONO DESIGNED IT is to become a well-known  online baby and toddle store with affordable prices and trendy stylish clothes.